 Rituximab is indicated for the treatment of adult patients with Granulomatosis with Polyangiitis (GPA) (formerly Wegener's Granulomatosis), and is used in combination with glucocorticoids.

-Rituximab is a monoclonal antibody to CD20.
-This means that it is derived from identical immune cells that are all clones of a unique parent cell, producing a specific antibody to the CD20 protein, which is expressed on B-cells.
+Rituximab is a monoclonal antibody targeting CD20.
+This means that it is derived from identical immune cells, all clones of a unique parent cell, producing a specific antibody against the CD20 protein expressed on B-cells.

 CD20 is widely expressed on B-cells, and Rituximab binds as an antibody to these CD20 proteins.
 Once bound, a conformational change occurs, making these "tagged" B-cells easily identifiable by natural killer (NK) cells.

-During IV administration, or within 24 hours, patients may develop infusion reactions, which are characterized by hives, rash, itching, facial or oral swelling, sudden cough, shortness of breath, difficulty breathing and chest pain.
+During IV administration of rituximab or within 24 hours, patients may develop infusion reactions.
+These reactions are characterized by hives, rash, itching, facial or oral swelling, sudden cough, shortness of breath, difficulty breathing, and chest pain.

 Patients who have had hepatitis B or are carriers of hepatitis B virus may develop a reactivation infection from rituximab.
 Patients should not take this medication if they have active HBV liver disease, as reactivation may lead to worsening liver disease or death.
 Patients taking this drug should have diagnostic blood work done prior to administration, and should be followed for several months after rituximab is initiated by their provider.

 There is also an association between rituximab administration and the development of progressive multifocal leukoencephalopathy (PML).
-This is a rare, serious brain infection that can lead to severe disability and death.
-Symptoms can include difficulty thinking, loss of balance, changes in speech or walking, weakness on one side of the body, or blurred or lost vision.
+This is a rare, rapidly progressive, and usually fatal condition caused by the reactivation of the JC virus.
+Symptoms include focal neurological deficits, blurred or lost vision, and seizures.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.